 During practice, rather than just going about the moves each day, you can see a change in your own practice and in your results if you have specific mental targets like “today I’m going to focus on improving in this area” or “by the end of today I want to get to here”.
 Mokuso is a time when you form a good image of how you want to improve.
-Professional sports players or Olympic athletes almost always incorporate this kind of mental training in which they imagine where they want to be.
+Professional sports players or Olympic athletes almost always incorporate this kind of mental training into their reigime, where they imagine where they want to be.
 In Japan it is called “image training” where you imagine the movements you would like to make in your head, then plan the path towards making that image a reality.
 The meditation before training is also a type of this “image training”.

 |Did you like what you've just read?
 Check this out.|